-Apple is a registered trademark of Apple Computer, Inc. Alphaworks is a registered trademark of IBM Corporation.
-IBM is a registered trademark of IBM Corporation.
+Apple is a registered trademark of Apple Computer, Inc. Java is a registered trademark of Oracle Corporation.
 JavaCC is a trademark of Oracle Corporation.
-IATpX is a trademark of Addison-Wesley Publishing Company.
-Macintosh is a registered trademark of Apple Computer, Inc. Maca OS X is a trademark of Apple Computer Inc. Microsoft Office is a registered trademark of Oracle Corporation.
-Oracle is a trademark of Oracle Corporation.
+IATEX is a trademark of Addison-Wesley Publishing Company.
+LibreOffice is a trademark of The Document Foundation.
+MacOS is a trademark of Apple Computer Inc. Microsoft Office is a registered trademark of Microsoft Corporation.
 MySQL is a trademark of Oracle Corporation.
-Oracle is a registered trademark of Adobe Systems Inc. Solaris is a registered trademark of Adobe Systems Inc. Solaris is a registered trademark of Adobe Systems Inc. Solaris is a registered trademark of Oracle Corporation.
-OpenOffice is a trademark of The Apache Software Foundation.
-Sun is a registered trademark of Mathematical Society.
+PostScript is a registered trademark of Oracle Corporation.
+Sun is a registered trademark of Oracle Corporation.
+TeX is a trademark of the American Mathematical Society.
 UML is a trademark of the Object Management Group.
-Unicode is a registered trademark of Microsoft Corporation.
-YINX is a registered trademark of Microsoft Corporation.
-X Windows is a registered trademark of Microsoft Corporation.
+Unicode is a registered trademark of Angenent Group.
+Unicode is a registered trademark of ArET.
+Windows is a registered trademark of Microsoft Corporation.
+X Windows System is a trademark of X Consortium, Inc.